Bridgewater Lawn Edging Services

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Bridgewater

-Lawn edging in Bridgewater must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines—always verify with municipal ordinances.
+Lawn edging projects in Bridgewater must comply with local zoning setbacks, typically ranging from 3-10 feet from property lines—always verify with municipal ordinances.
 Respecting easements and right-of-way restrictions is crucial.
 Before digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
 Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is mandatory.
-Equipment must be well-maintained to ensure safety.
-Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid obstructing hydrants, signage, or emergency access.
-For municipal work, a minimum 1M liability insurance and bonding may be required.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
+For municipal or commercial work, a minimum 1M liability insurance and bonding may be required.

 Bridgewater Building Department